WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

-So all these images are available at URLs like `images/image1.jpg`.
+All these images are available at URLs like `images/image1.jpg`.

 _Key point: You can quickly incorporate folders of resources like images, stylesheets, and JavaScript files into your site with a folder name._

 ## Turning a tree of stuff into something else

-You may often find yourself having process a pile of one kind of content — text, images, etc. — into a new collection of some other kind of content.
+You may often find yourself creating content in one form — text, images, etc. — that you want to process into some other form before sharing it on your site.

-Suppose you want to turn a folder of markdown files into HTML.
+Suppose you want to write your site content as a folder of markdown files that you will turn into HTML.
 You can visualize that markdown folder as a tree:

 <figure>
 {{